 The GACE exam suite contains over 50 assessments to choose from.
 Each assessment consists of different exam types and exam formats, specifically designed to evaluate a candidate's proficiency in a certain subject matter.
 Most of the assessments are CBT (computer-based testing), but there are exceptions.
 Candidates have the option to test on a single exam or all exams offered within each assessment.
-In order to determine the best path to take when considering how to pass the GACE test, the test-taker will need to decide which assessment they wish to test on.
+In order to determine the best path to take when considering how to achieve high GACE scores and pass the GACE exams, the test-taker will need to decide which GACE assessment they wish to test on.
 Below are a just few examples of the different GACE assessment types available:

 The GACE Content Assessment exams evaluate a candidate's expertise in specific subjects to gain certification.
 Potential candidates will want to review the exams found in this category and choose an exam from the many listed.
 Each assessment contains at least 1 exam, all of which have different formats and test duration times.